evergreen

 They’ve become a modern myth.
 There are a thousand moral panic op-eds raising the alarms; algorithms are controlling us, manipulating us, radicalizing us, and preying on our insecurities and “secret desires.”
 All just to sell us overengineered toothbrushes, vegan whey powder, and blow-up paddling pools, among other goodies.

-While it's unclear whether algorithms are truly "harming the children", there's still a few legitimate concerns in the ways we're allowed to interact with them in modern interfaces.
+While it’s unclear whether algorithms are truly “harming the children” And other such hand-wavy claims that fail to clearly define ‘algorithms’, ‘harm’, or identify which specific children we should be morally panicked about , there’s still a few legitimate concerns in the ways we’re allowed to interact with them in modern interfaces.

 For a start, we aren’t told what kinds of data go into our algorithmic systems, and have no visibility into why certain results come out.
 Most algorithm-driven interfaces blackbox their internal logic and decision-making rules.
 Faced with these opaque systems, we end up fetishising the algorithms – we attribute human agency and capacities to them, and in doing so hide the very real human agents designing and maintaining them.
 We call them “magic” to dismiss the need to make them legible to users.